davidaramant/blog-content/content/post/the-buddhabrot-part-4.md

 ## Stage 4 - Generating the Image

-Generating a single huge image file is only feasible up to a couple of hundred megapixels.
-We had already hit some kind of Windows limit with the first 500 megapixel version so a better solution was needed.

-After exploring different deep-zoom options, the one that made the most sense to me was to use a web mapping library.
-Satellite views on things like Google Maps are the exact same concept as showing a large Buddhabrot rendering - a massive amount of image data that can be displayed at different zoom levels, where only the visible portion is loaded.

-Before that, though, we need some way of turning the trajectory map (which is just a bunch of numbers) into colors.
+Before we get into more details about how to display the output, we first need some way of turning the trajectory map (which is just a bunch of numbers) into colors.

 ### Fit the data!